maxim-belkin/playground2/git-workflows.md

   Add the second Git command (`git ...`) above and amend the last commit.

-### "Minor" request
+## "Minor" request

-Sometimes we start working on something and then either stumble upon a bug that has to be urgently fixed or receive a request from our advisor to (quickly) do something else.
+Sometimes we start working on new change and then stumble upon a bug that has to be urgently fixed or receive a request from our advisor to (quickly) do something else.
 In such a situation we need to put what we've been working on aside, do the change, and then come back to where we were before.
 For that purpose Git provides a command called `stash`.
-So, the workflow here looks as follows:
+The workflow looks as follows:

 1. Make a change to your working directory
-2. Stash the change with `git stash`
+2. Put the changes aside with `git stash`
 3. Make another change to your working directory
 4. Commit the new change
 5. Return to where you were before with `git stash pop`

+Let's try it out with the following exercise:

 ### Exercise (3 minutes)
   1. Add `*.bad` to `.gitignore` file